camas/clicolor/readme.md

 ## Usage

-- Copy `clicolors.py` to wherever
-- Copy `LICENSE`  or it's contents somewhere
-- `from clicolors import CLI, CLI256, CLIT`
+Install options:

+- Install the package

-Can also add as a submodule
+- Add as a submodule

 ```python
 git submodule add https://github.com/camas/clicolors
 ```

+- Or just copy `cli.py` and `LICENSE` somewhere

+Then `from clicolors.cli import CLI, ...`

 ## Examples